emiliosheinz/full-cycle-service-mesh-with-istio/README.md

 ### Destination Rules

 Destination Rules are used to configure the behavior of the traffic that reaches a service.
 It is possible to configure the load balancing algorithm, timeouts, and circuit breakers.

+### Consistent Hash

+On Istio consistent Hash is a load balancing algorithm that uses the request's source IP address or Cookie to determine which instance will receive the request.
+This ensures that the same source IP or Cookie address will always be directed to the same instance.
+The downside of this algorithm is that it can cause an imbalance in the number of requests per instance that way overloading a single instance for example.

+### Fault Injection

+Fault Injection is a technique used to test the resilience of a system.
+It consists of injecting failures into the system to test how it behaves.
+Istio allows you to inject delays, aborts, and even HTTP errors.